memicemir/TSE/README.md

 Before continuing with next step make a copy of TSE directory available in "C:\DSSAT48\Tools" that you can restore, if something goes wrong.

-After downloading "TSE.zip" and unzipping it on your PC, copy the content of TSE folder to the "C:\DSSAT48\Tools\TSE" directory (including: "TSE.exe", "yes.ico", "no.ico, "TSE.ico", "PhenologicalEventsDAP.txt" and "ParameterProperty.txt").
+After downloading "TSE.zip" and unzipping it on your PC, copy the content of TSE folder to the "C:\DSSAT48\Tools\TSE" directory (including: "TSE.exe", "yes.ico", "no.ico, "TSE.ico", "PhenologicalEventsDAP.txt").

 After adding the files to the TSE directory, the file path should look like this: "C:\DSSAT48\Tools\TSE\TSE.exe".